shstefanov/orbits-generator/README.md

 # Sequence

 Sequence object is designed to represent endless hex hash string.
-If you keep the input same input and apply same operations in same order, you will always get same outputs.
+If you keep the same input and apply same operations in same order, you will always get same outputs.